Catanscombe/FLASH_tools/README.md

 	This script describes the fold increase across the whole genome and for all genes in enriched

-	usage: find_folds.py [-h] depth_file sample_ID
+		usage: find_folds.py [-h] depth_file all_but sample_ID

 		positional arguments:
 		depth_file  depth file, sample.depth
+		all_but     csv file contianing the all_but_av
 		sample_ID   file naming

 		optional arguments:
 		-h, --help  show this help message and exit

 	Outputs:
 		1)'sample_ID_gene_fold.csv' for each gene there are all the fold enrichemnt values between the first and last probe targetting that region
 		2)'sample_ID_gene_fold_stats' per gene stats about the enrichent including max and min fold.
 Also the number of points with less than one fold enrichment, 1-5 fold enrichment and > 5 fold enrichment
 		3)'sample_ID_probe_pairs.csv' for each probes pair it outputs the probe positions, minumum fold enrichment, maximum fold enrichements and the number of times there is <1, 1-5 and >5 fold enrichemnt.
 It also outputs the distance bwetween the probe pairs

 4)get_mykrobe.py